 This healthy queso dip is about as healthy as you’ll get when it comes to a decadent, cheesy dip.
 You’ll love the subtle sweetness and vibrant color that the butternut squash adds.
 This one is a must-try!

-This healthy queso dip is no different.
-Does anybody think it’s weird to add butternut squash to queso?
-Maybe it is weird until you find out that there’s only 113 calories per 1/4 cup, it’s totally delicious and not squash-y tasting at all, and then it’s a happy weird!
+- Lower in calories: Does anybody think it’s weird to add butternut squash to queso?
+Maybe it sounds weird but then you find out that there’s only 113 calories per 1/4 cup, it’s totally delicious and not squash-y tasting at all.

 - 1 teaspoon extra virgin olive oil